MicrosoftDocs/playfab-docs/playfab-docs/features/automation/playstream-events/index.md

 ## Event History

 You can also access a historical archive of events.
 By default, events are kept for a certain period of time that depends on your service tier.
 You can view the event history in two places - you can view all events for your title in the **PlayStream Event History** tab, or only events for a particular player on that player’s **PlayStream** tab.

 ![Event History](media/playstream-eventHistory.png)

-You can select a particular event to see details only for that event, including its delivery history.
+You can select the arrow to the left of a particular event to see details only for that event, including its delivery history.
 For example, the event shown below has been delivered to three different Marketplace Add-ons - **Appuri** (both legacy and current), and **Segment.com**.
+You can click on the event name to filter the list of events by all events of that name.

 ![Event History Details](media/playstream-eventHistoryDetails.png)